gjermundgaraba/bjaanes.github.io/_posts/2016-06-01-how-to-migrate-your-wordpress-blog-to-jekyll.md

 # Get all your content from Wordpress

-The next step is to get all that precious content you already have created over on your Wordpress blog.
+The next step is to get all that precious content you already have created, over to a format that works for Jekyll.

+Which is Markdown.
+Btw, I love that the format is Markdown, because it is a much more global format that could be easily used in another context than Jekyll.

+But your Wordpress content is not in a Markdown format, so what to do?

 Well, fear not (too much).